azsk/ADOScanner-docs/Release notes/LatestReleaseNotes.md

 	* Secure files
     * Environments

+* Incremental Scan can now be used via ADO Security Scanner extension as well.

 ### Security controls updates
 * New controls:
     The following new control have been added in this release: